 Distribution: White-tailed spiders are found in natural and urban areas across Southern Australia, from Southern Queensland to Tasmania and from east to west coast of Australia.

-Behaviour: White-tailed spiders are active hunters and wander about at night, hunting other spiders.
+Behaviour: White-tailed spiders are active and wander about at night, hunting other spiders.

 Danger Level: Medium

-Australian tarantulas are actually non-fatal to humans.
+Australian Tarantulas are non-fatal to humans.
 However, they can render painful bites because of their large fangs.
-Nonetheless, effects such as vomiting and fever is very rare.
-Take note, however, that the bite of an Australian tarantula can be fatal to dogs.
+Nonetheless, effects such as vomiting and fever are very rare.
+Take note, however, that an Australian Tarantula bite can be fatal to dogs.

 Danger Level: Medium